 All students typically need the equivalent of a very long day of preparation or more for each day of class.
 This program schedule is designed so our regional students, living within reasonable driving distance, find it possible to continue living in their home communities.
 In general, a reasonable distance is approximately a three-hour drive or less, though an increasing number of students are moving to our region.
 A few students have succeeded with a somewhat longer drive, but that is the exception rather than the rule.
 Students who move to attend Antioch University New England often locate in one of the many communities within three hours of Keene.

 However, we are also aware that some students may feel that remaining in a more distant community is the only option they have, particularly in the first year.
 For those students we offer the following requirements.
-During the first year, a student may live wherever he or she chooses, keeping in mind that a substantial driving time will limit opportunities for involvement in the program.
+During the first year, there is some flexibility with regard to where a student may live.
 During the second and third years, practica must be located within a four-hour drive of Antioch University New England, in order for it to be feasible for our faculty and the practicum field site supervisors to have a viable working relationship.

 Because all members of the PsyD community–faculty, students, and administrators–are on campus together on Mondays thirty-six times per year, there are opportunities for meetings, contact, program politics, professional socialization, and the development of a rich and satisfying community.

 During the academic year, Monday is scheduled as follows: